Corriedale: History

-Within a few years the Corriedale was exported a number of countries, and breeders' associations were established many of them, including some European and South American countries, South Africa and the United States of America.
-It became one of the most numerous sheep breeds worldwide.
+Within a few years the Corriedale was exported to a number of countries, and breeders' associations were established many of them, including some European and South American countries, South Africa and the United States of America.
+It became one of the most numerous sheep breeds world-wide.
 In Uruguay in 1970 the population was estimated at 8.5 million, or about half the national herd.
 In 2021 Uruguay reported about 2.75 million head, while Chile and Peru each reported well over a million.
 In 2016 the number in New Zealand was estimated to be over 3 million.
 Polwarth and Corriedale are the principal sheep breeds reared on the Falkland Islands.

 The Broomfield Corriedale was selectively bred from the original Corriedale stock for greater resistance to foot-rot.
 Among the breeds that derive in part from the Corriedale are: the Borderdale of New Zealand (Corriedale x Border Leicester); the China Semi-Finewool (Corriedale x Mongolian); the Corino of Argentina (Corriedale x Merino); the Cormo of Tasmania (Corriedale x Tasmanian Merino); the Cormo Argentino, developed in Argentina from the Cormo; the Australian Gromark (Corriedale x Border Leicester); the Linchuan of Jiangxi Province, China (Corriedale/Romney x local finewools); the Australian Siromeat; the American Targhee; the Warhill of Arizona, USA, and the Argentinian Junin derived from it.

 Corriedale and Ryeland were used to transmit the polled gene in the development of the Australian Poll Dorset.

 A number of breeds have "Corriedale" or "Koridel" in the breed name, but are not directly derived from the original stock; rather, they have been developed using a similar pattern of cross-breeding.
 Among these are the Askanian Corriedale of Ukraine, cross-bred from British longwool sheep and local Askanian stock; the Bond or Commercial Corriedale, bred in Australia from about 1909; the Canadian Corriedale; the Kazakh Corriedale, bred in Kazakhstan from the Kazakh Finewool and British longwool stock; The Armenian Koridel; the North Caucasus Mutton-Wool, derived from crosses between the Stavropol and the Lincoln Longwool; the Polish Corriedale; the Poznań Corriedale; the Soviet Mutton-Wool or Mountain Koridel; and the Tyan Shan.